 The trick, though, is you need to reach out to social influencers with something of value to offer.
 They worked long and hard to establish their following, so they aren't going to simply give it away to everyone who asks.
 They aren't going to lose their own readers' trust with sub-par content.

 It's best to reach out to related, but non-competing businesses.
 Look for the kind of site that would see your business as a complement to their own, not a rival.

 Starting out, you won't have your own following to entice partners, but if you can present your product as something of interest to their readers and provide valuable content to that influencer, then you might pique their interest.

 For example, the site This is Colossal frequently features spectacular and quirky crafts.
 I'm sure the artists featured on this popular site get fantastic sales bumps.
 I've seen plenty of Etsy shops with "we're behind but working as fast as we can" notices after being featured on a site like this (that's a good problem to have).

 What does a site like This is Colossal get out of featuring artists' work?
 They get fantastic content their readers enjoy, and they get affiliate income from places like Etsy.

-However, before you have newsletter subscribers, you need to get people to your newsletter sign up page and make them interested enough to sign up.
 Generally people land on your sign up page via search engines and social media.
-Happily, craft professionals can also encourage customers to sign up in person, at craft shows, as well.
+Happily, craft business owners can also encourage customers to sign up in person, at craft shows, as well.

 There are all kinds of strategies you can use to promote your site.
-And there are all kinds of people who will tell you how to do that - some helpful, some...not so much.
+And there are all kinds of people who will tell you how to do that.
+Some are helpful.
+Unfortunately, a lot are not so helpful.

 When you start to really dive into researching the topic, the information can be confusing and overwhelming.
 Even if you know how to filter the good advice from the bad, it's hard to put it all into an organized, practical strategy to promote your online craft business.